 We will not reveal non-public customer information to any external organization unless we have previously informed the customer in disclosures or agreements, have been authorized by the customer or are required by law or our regulators.
 We value you as a customer and take your personal privacy seriously.
-We will inform you of our policies for collecting, using, securing and sharing nonpublic personal information the first time we do business and every year that you are a customer of the Datum One Series Trust or anytime we make a material change to our privacy policy.
+We will inform you of our policies for collecting, using, securing and sharing nonpublic personal information the first time we do business and anytime we make a material change to our privacy policy.